Web-Affan-Farooq/student-management-system/README.md

-# Student mnaagement system:
+# Student management system:

 ## Operations And Roles :
  To create a student management system which have three layer.
  - Admin (Person owning this application)
  - Teacher
  - Student

  ### For adding Teacher :
  The admin have a teacher signup form for teacher that he sends to teacher and teacher create its account for teaching in online sessions.
-Once signup and account creation completed successfully , the notification is pushed on the admin's dashboard that a new teacher signup.
+Once signup and account creation completed successfully , a new entry of teacher account is to be created in database.
+Assign a unique 8 figure teacher id to account that should be used for teacher login.
+The notification is pushed on the admin's dashboard for new teacher signup.
+An confirmation email is pushed on the teachers gmail account that contains signup info and login credentials used for login .

  ### For Adding Students :
  The admin have a specific form for students in which students have to create thier account .
-Once account can be created, the student continue operations to dashboard .Once signup and account creation completed successfully , the notification is pushed on the admin's dashboard that a new teacher signup.
+Once account can be created, the student continue operations to dashboard .Once signup and account creation completed successfully , a new entry of student is to be created is database and assign a student roll number , the notification is pushed on the admin's dashboard for a new student signup.

  ### Admin login :
  For admin login, create a new small app which contains fields for email and password .